ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

 Implement command class objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-TANGO device command functionality is implemented in command *classes* rather than methods.
+Tango device command functionality is implemented in command *classes* rather than methods.
 This allows for:

 * functionality common to many classes to be abstracted out and